flimzy/gopherjstalk/400_demo.md

 I wanted some presentation software that:

-- Was simple to use
+- Was simpler than Google Slides
 - Could understand Markdown and HTML
 - Would allow running a GopherJS demo

-So I wrote this presentation software in GopherJS to understand Markdown, thereby acheiving these goals.
+I wrote this presentation in GopherJS to do this.

 I wrote only a single line of JavaScript when building this software: